Cleaner in Saudi Arabia showered with gifts after social media mockery

 Twitter users were able to identify the location of the cleaner, Nazer al-Islam Abdul Karim, from the reflection of the shop glass visible in the photo.

-When al Qahtani posted a new photo of Abdul Karim, people began asking for a way to get in touch him.
+When al Qahtani posted a new photo of Abdul Karim, people began asking for a way to get in touch with him.

 "Some wanted to donate gold sets, others cash, iPhones and Samsung Galaxy phones," al Qahtani said.
 "Even a rice company wanted to donate rice bags to Nazer al-Islam."